-How LSD Can Be Used to Solve Business Problems - Part I
+How LSD Can Be Used For Business Innovation

 As suggested by the name of this blog, and outlined in my first article on The Third Wave of Psychedelics, we currently find ourselves in the third wave of psychedelic use.
 As a brief reminder, the first wave was the use of psychedelics in shamanistic rituals and the second wave was the use of psychedelics in the 1950s and 60s.